How to Shave Your Butt: an Illustrated Guide

-While I recommend you start with a fresh razor, if you happen to be using a razor that's relatively new, then you want to make sure your remove any existing debris and bacteria.
+While I recommend you start with a fresh razor, if you happen to be using a razor that's relatively new, then you first want to make sure your remove any existing debris and bacteria.

 You can remove hair lodged between the blades by running the blade under a heavy stream of water or gently tapping the razor on the base of the sink.
 Once you've cleaned the razor, pour a little rubbing alcohol over the top of the blades to kill any bacteria.

 If you're using an electric groomer, you can clean the unit by opening the razor and removing stray hairs.
-To disinfect the unit, dab some alcohol onto a cotton swab and wipe the razor blades.
+To disinfect the unit, dab some alcohol onto a cotton swab and wipe the blades.

 If the hair is thick, then I'd recommend using the Phillips Norelco Bodygroom Pro.
 If the hair is light and thin, then you should be able to use the Wahl Micro Groomsman.

 Squeeze a small amount of shave gel into your palm, add a little water, and then apply to one of your buttocks (just one, not both); next, rinse hands clean and dry them.
-The reason you want to apply to just one cheek is so that you can easily pull them apart without your hands slipping--this will make it easier to shave.
+The reason you want to apply to just one cheek is so that you can easily pull them apart without your hands slipping–this will make it easier to shave.

 Wet your razor blade with cold water and begin shaving the hair on your buttocks.
 If you're using a body groomer, then just begin shaving.

-If you want a close shave, then shave "against" the grain; if you tend to be more prone to skin irritation, then you may want to shave "with" the grain.
+If you want a close shave, then shave against the grain; if you tend to be more prone to skin irritation, then you may want to shave with the grain.